Economic Knowledge

 Whether the project is large or small, our approach to design commences with analysis of the projects’ economic, physical and statutory context.
 This analytical methodology fosters innovation, which has led to our development of a number of housing models, designed in response to specific criteria, which have become industry benchmarks.

-O’Mahony Pike Architects are actively involved in the promotion and development of the housing sector, and are represented on the RIAI Housing Committee, the Department of Housing, Planning, Community and Local Government / RIAI Joint Housing Committee, the Urban Design Forum, IBEC and Property Industry Ireland BC(A)R, Technical and Construction Issues committees and the CIC Ireland Housing Advisory Group.
+O’Mahony Pike Architects are actively involved in the promotion of the housing sector, and are represented on the RIAI Housing Committee, the Department of Housing, Planning, Community and Local Government / RIAI Joint Housing Committee, the Urban Design Forum, IBEC and Property Industry Ireland, BC(A)R, Technical and Construction Issues committees and the CIC Ireland Housing Advisory Group.
+We have worked with the Department of the Environment, Community and Local Government on both the Design Standards for New Apartments, and the Draft Sustainable & Compact Settlement Guidelines.

 Places to Work

-Placemaking plays a significant part of the design process for us, and through our experience on mixed use projects we have a proven ability to create attractive, vibrant, contextually sensitive designs, all the necessary qualities needed to generate successful working environments.
-This is key not only for the individual users' experience, but it also plays an integral part in attracting major tenants and developing prosperous long-term office quarters.
+Placemaking plays a significant part of the design process for us, and through our experience on mixed use projects we have a proven ability to create attractive, vibrant, contextually sensitive designs - all the necessary qualities needed to generate successful, prosperous office quarters that attract major tenants, while also providing for the individual users’ experience.

 Urban Design